maths/moodle-qtype_stack/doc/en/Developer/Syntax_numbers.md

 To be decided.

 * To what extent do continental teachers accept use of '`.`' as a decimal separator?
 If _never_ then we probably don't need the "weak" options proposed above.
-* Can teachers set this option at the question level or should it respect a site-wide option?
-(It's a shame Moodle can't set plugin options at the course level, otherwise we'd return to the cascading options which were available in STACK 1.0 some twenty years ago...)
-* How can we _easily_ allow teachers to set/override this option for imported materials?

 ## Practical implementation in STACK